Featured image of post Setting Up a docker-mailserver

 DNS Records

-• An MX record, Apex domain (@), pointing to mail.yourdomain.tld.
+• An MX record for the root domain (@), pointing to mail.yourdomain.tld.

-• A TXT record (SPF), Apex domain (@), which can be generated here (optional).
+• A TXT record (SPF) for the root domain (@).
+You can generate an SPF record here (optional).

 DKIM, SPF, and DMARC2

-First, set up DKIM by generating a public/private key pair on the server.
+To set up DKIM, generate a key pair on your server:

 1